Registration

 For this application, you will need the following items to upload to your online form:

-Proof of identity (Canadian citizen, landed immigrant or holds a valid employment visa or valid Canadian work permit)
+1. Proof of identity (Canadian citizen, landed immigrant or holds a valid employment visa or valid Canadian work permit)

-Canadian Criminal Record Check (dated within the last six months)
+2. Canadian Criminal Record Check

-• Local police or RCMP office – original criminal record check document must be mailed or dropped off in person at the College office.
+• Local police or RCMP office – An original criminal record check document must be mailed or dropped off in person at the College office.

-Diploma
+3. Diploma

-Proof of personal professional liability insurance as a pharmacist
+4. Proof of personal professional liability insurance as a pharmacist

-• Minimum amounts required for insurance:
+Minimum amounts required for insurance:

 • $2 million per occurrence